 The Council on Environmental Quality regulations (40 CFR 1508.7) that implement the National Environmental Policy Act of 1969 (NEPA; 42 U.S.C. §§ 4321 et seq.) define cumulative impact as the "impact on the environment which results from the incremental impact of the action when added to past, present, and reasonably foreseeable future actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions.
 A cumulative impact assessment requires consideration of impacts beyond the site-specific direct and indirect impacts and consideration of effects that expand beyond the geographical extent of the proposed project.
 Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time."
-The New York District based the cumulative impact analysis for this DEIS on the TSP and alternatives, other actions associated with the Project, and other activities in the surrounding region with the potential to contribute to cumulative environmental impacts.
+The New York District based the cumulative impact analysis for this FEIS on the Recommended Plan and alternatives, other actions associated with the Project, and other activities in the surrounding region with the potential to contribute to cumulative environmental impacts.
 The New York District conducted the analysis in accordance with the Council on Environmental Quality NEPA regulations and handbook, "Considering Cumulative Effects Under the National Environmental Policy Act" (CEQ 1997b).
-Relative to the categorization provided within Council on Environmental Quality guidance, the cumulative impacts of the Federal projects in the Project can be characterized as additive (potential renourishment every 4 years under the TSP, i.e., it is not a one-time event).
-The impacts are also interactive in that the stabilization of barrier beaches and Mainland shoreline may alter/reduce early successional communities such as maritime beach from evolving in overwash areas.
+Relative to the categorization provided within Council on Environmental Quality guidance, the cumulative impacts of the Federal projects in the Project can be characterized as additive (potential renourishment every 4 years under the Recommended Plan, i.e., it is not a one-time event).
+The impacts are also interactive in that the stabilization of barrier beaches and Mainland shoreline may alter/reduce early successional communities such as maritime beach from evolving in overwash areas; however, this effect would be offset through the incorporation of the CPFs into the Recommended Plan.

 The barrier beach environment exists in a continually changing state of "dynamic equilibrium" that depends on the size of the waves, changes in sea level relative to the land, the shape of the beach, and the beach sand supply.
 When any one of these factors changes, the others adjust accordingly.
-The TSP would partially break the cycle of storm damage in the Project that has built up over the years under the cumulative effect of natural processes acting on an environment altered by human' intervention.
+The Recommended Plan would partially break the cycle of storm damage in the Project that has built up over the years under the cumulative effect of natural processes acting on an environment altered by human intervention.
 The additive damages to homes, businesses, the area's recreational resources, and its economy would be reduced.
 The use of natural and non-renewable resources in the salvage, repair, and reconstruction in the aftermath of storm damage would also be reduced.